nirtamir2/ai-sdk-slides/slides.md

 ```

 <!--
-We need to introduce the concept of generator functions because it's used when we want to create generativeUI.
+We need to introduce the concept of generator functions because it"s used when we want to create generativeUI.
 We define a generator with function*.

-### Here's how it works:
+### Here"s how it works:

 Normally, when you write a function in JavaScript, it runs from start to finish each time you call it.
 But a generator function is special because it can pause its execution and then pick up where it left off later.